Michael Hennessey: Sheriff of San Francisco

 Six weeks after taking office, four federal bank robbers escaped from the city's oldest jail, although all were recaptured within 24 hours.
 A few weeks later the San Francisco jail suffered the largest jail break in City history.
 A gun was smuggled into the jail's high security unit and thirteen dangerous prisoners escaped from the downtown Hall of Justice.
 A year later, one of the Department's own deputies helped a leader of the Hells Angels escape by hiding him in a laundry cart and pushing him out to freedom via the jail's freight elevator.

-More controversy followed the Sheriff when he hired an ex-offender to run the jail's rehabilitation programs.
+More controversy followed Hennessey when he hired an ex-offender to run the jail's rehabilitation programs.
 The ex-con, Michael Marcum, had been a UYA social worker when Hennessey was part of the UYA program.
 Marcum had served seven years in California prisons for the murder of his father in the 1960s.
 Hennessey and Marcum became lifelong friends and their friendship resulted in many controversies, including a vote of no confidence by the Deputy Sheriff's Association and a demonstration by deputies when, in 1993, Hennessey promoted Marcum to the position of Assistant Sheriff, the third highest position in the Department.

 Hennessey was regularly returned to office every election.
 He rarely faced serious opposition, twice running unopposed.
 His popularity is largely attributed to his progressive leadership in introducing innovative rehabilitation programs in the jails, aggressive hiring within San Francisco's minority communities, and improving the professionalism of the Department.

 However, Hennessey's attempts to bring more accountability to law enforcement were often stymied by local prosecutors.
 "In my 32 years as sheriff, I presented dozens of cases involving deputies accused of everything from sexual assault to smuggling contraband to falsifying time sheets to three different district attorneys — and not one case was ever charged," he told San Francisco columnists Matier and Ross.